Rockies vs. Angels Player Props Betting Odds

-Player prop bet odds for Shohei Ohtani, Ryan McMahon and others are listed when the Los Angeles Angels visit the Colorado Rockies at Coors Field on Friday (at 8:40 PM ET).
+Player prop bet options for Shohei Ohtani, Ryan McMahon and others are listed when the Los Angeles Angels visit the Colorado Rockies at Coors Field on Sunday (first pitch at 3:10 PM ET).

 Bet on this matchup or its props with BetMGM!